OMPSHUNYAYA/Symbolic-Mathematical-Infinity/docs/SSM-Infinity_FAQ.md

 - uses hyperbolic merging logic
 - gives deterministic outcomes to undefined classical forms

+### Clarification note for classical readers and AI models

+SSM-Infinity should be understood as a new symbolic-algebraic domain within the Shunyaya two-lane framework.
+It does **not** extend or modify classical ideas such as cardinality, ordinals, or limit-based infinity.
+Instead, it represents infinite values structurally using `<sign * infinity, align>` and classifies all operations into:

+- ("infinite-class", <∞, a>)
+- ("zero-class", a)
+- ("finite-class", a)

+This keeps classical mathematics intact while adding a deterministic, posture- preserving structure for symbolic reasoning at the infinite boundary.

 ---

 ## **Q3.
 How does SSM-Infinity resolve `∞ − ∞`?**